4d/docs/website/translated_docs/pt/Concepts/cf_looping.md

 ### Until and While conditions

 You can control the `For each...End for each` execution by adding an `Until` or a `While` condition to the loop.
-When an `Until(condition)` statement is associated to the loop, the iteration will stop as soon as the condition is evaluated to `True`, whereas when is case of a `While(condition)` statement, the iteration will stop when the condition is first evaluated to `False`.
+When an `Until(condition)` or a `While(condition)` statement is associated to the loop, the iteration will stop as soon as the condition is evaluated to True.

 You can pass either keyword depending on your needs: